Buy or Sell Maravai LifeSciences Holdings Inc. (MRVI) Stock Now | Don't Try to Be a Top Gun

 MRVI’s Market Performance

-MRVI stocks went down by -11.80% for the week, with a monthly drop of -35.07% and a quarterly performance of -36.31%, while its annual performance rate touched -15.27%.
-The volatility ratio for the week stands at 8.89% while the volatility levels for the past 30 days are set at 6.66% for Maravai LifeSciences Holdings Inc..
-The simple moving average for the period of the last 20 days is -23.03% for MRVI stocks with a simple moving average of -36.56% for the last 200 days.
+MRVI stocks went up by 11.61% for the week, with a monthly drop of -33.61% and a quarterly performance of -35.20%, while its annual performance rate touched -21.64%.
+The volatility ratio for the week stands at 9.35% while the volatility levels for the past 30 days are set at 7.23% for Maravai LifeSciences Holdings Inc..
+The simple moving average for the period of the last 20 days is -13.66% for MRVI stocks with a simple moving average of -34.95% for the last 200 days.

 Analysts’ Opinion of MRVI